Automage/Chess/README.md

 # Chess
 Trying my hand at building Chess in Java using my knowledge of OOP so far.

+#Running the Runnable JAR file
+(assuming you have a java installed)
+MacOS:
+1) Open Terminal
+2) Type in 'java -jar *jar destination*' (For example: java -jar /Users/Automage/Desktop/Chess.jar) (alternatively you could drag the jar file into the Terminal window to insert its destination automatically)
+3) Profit

 Pre-Completion 1.0:
 - Abstract class 'Piece' created
 - Pawn, Rook, Knight, Bishop, King and Queen classes created and extends 'Piece' with parameters name, x, y, and isDead